 Termite bait systems consist of several plastic stakes which have to be inserted in the ground at the various points around the house.
 Each one of the stakes contains growth inhibitors for termites which will eventually lead them to death.
-This method is a bit slow, making it unsuitable for houses which have been seriously congested by termites and need immediate treatment.
-Nevertheless, it is a very good option for termite control.
+This method is a bit slow, making it unsuitable for houses that have been seriously congested by termites and need immediate treatment.
+Nevertheless, it is a perfect option for termite control.

 Termite Control Methods

-As termite treatment depends on a range of factors, trust experienced exterminators to provide one specifically for your needs.
+As termite treatment depends on various factors, trust experienced exterminators to provide one specifically for your needs.
 It is necessary to understand that what works for your neighbours might not apply to you and vice versa.

 How To Treat Termites